Skip to Content

 Treatment for Metastatic Squamous Cell Carcinoma (or Advanced Disease Untreatable by Local Modalities)

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with squamous cell carcinoma of the skin.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with squamous cell carcinoma of the skin.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Actinic keratoses commonly appear in areas of chronic sun exposure, such as the face and dorsa of the hands.
 Actinic cheilitis is a related condition that usually appears on the lower lips.
 These conditions represent early epithelial transformation that may eventually evolve into invasive SCC.